Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Assignments/Assignment-final-project.md

 ## Project requirements

 This will be a project of your own design.
 You will decide the topic, content, and platform.
-Your project can be anything you like but needs to include the following elements:
+Your project can be anything you like but needs to include the following:

+- Tab View Navigation with at leats three tabs
+- FlatList or SectionList
+- Uses Redux to manage application state

-- The scope of your project should be something you can complete in the time available.
+In addition you need to scope your project to be able to complete by the end of the term.
-- The project must produce a native application.
-This can be a desktop or mobile application.
-- Your project should use React, or React Native.
-- You project should use Redux.

 Here are a few places you might look for ideas for your final project:

 - Could be an a continuation of an earlier project like an intensive project.
 - Could be a mobile application that acts as a frontend or client for an existing backend or server project.
+- it could be one of the tutorial projects converted to React Native

 ### Deliverable